letsdrink/ouzo/docs/utils/functions.rst

 extractExpression
 ~~~~~~~~~~~~~~~~~
 Returns a function object that returns a result of the expression evaluated for its argument.
-It's a more efficient equivalent of :func:`extractField` and :func:`extractFieldRecursively` (it examines the given expression and returns the most suitable function).
+It's a more efficient equivalent of :ref:`Functions::extractField <Functions-extractField>` and :ref:`Functions::extractFieldRecursively <Functions-extractFieldRecursively>` (it examines the given expression and returns the most suitable function).

 If ``$expression`` is a function object, it is returned unchanged.